Mr R Tanner-Smith – Head of Science

-The AS and A Level course provides a coherent and thorough understanding of Biology and its relevance to areas like modern medicine and gene technology.
+The A Level Biology course provides a coherent and thorough understanding of Biology and its relevance to areas like modern medicine and gene technology.
 The course is very popular, with around 170 students taking the subject in Year 12.
 Many Biology students from the school go on to study Biology or related courses at degree level.
 These include applied courses such as Medicine, Veterinary Science, Physiotherapy, and Nursing; as well as pure Biological Sciences.

 GCE A Level Awarding Body: AQA

 Preferred Previous Studies

 Students should have gained a grade B in Biology (pre June 2017) or a 6 in the new GCSE Separate Science Biology (June 2017 onwards), or a grade A in Additional Science (pre June 2017) or a 7 in GCSE Combined Science (June 2017 onwards).
 Students must also have achieved a 5 in Maths, due to the significant numeracy demand, and a 5 in English, due to the extended writing aspects.
 On very rare occasions students who do not meet these criteria may be able to take the course after a recommendation from their GCSE Biology teacher.

 • Biological molecules – The structure and role of carbohydrates, lipids and proteins; DNA and RNA; ATP and water.